Loving scrunchies the second time around? Learn just how quick and easy it is to make a scrunchie with optional pompom trim.

 Fold the fabric in half lengthways right sides of the fabric facing each other and pin.

 Machine stitch the long edge using a straight stitch, if you are adding the pompom trim I recommend a zipper foot.
-This ensures you can stitch the edge of the pompom trim but not the actual pompoms.
+This ensures you stitch the edge of the pompom trim but not the actual pompoms.

-Overlap the elastic and machine stitch, to form a circle of elastic, like a hairband.
+Overlap the elastic to form a circle of elastic, like a hairband.
+Machine stitch to secure.

-Fold the raw edges inwards, place the fabric together and slip stitch to finish.
+Fold the raw edges inwards, place the folded edges together and whip stitch to finish.
 Alternatively, you can machine stitch.

 It really is that easy to make a fun pompom trimmed scrunchie.